 That is unless you’re under 30, in which case you might be familiar with them.
 A month ago, I wasn’t.
 That was when I was offered a free ticket to catch this band, The Warning, at The Warsaw, a concert club in Greenpoint, Brooklyn.
 Since I had my own rehearsal that evening I couldn’t accept the generous offer but after rehearsal, I looked up what I’d missed.

 I’m more accustomed to discovering new music and contemporary artists coming from across the oceans.
-I never expected to find it just south of our border in Monterrey, Mexico.
-After all, according to Trump, Mexico exports mostly drug dealers and rapists.
-Oh, and taco bowls.
-I certainly didn’t expect that music to come from three very young and talented sisters.
+I didn’t expect to find it just south of our border in Monterrey, Mexico and not from three very young and talented sisters.
 Holy Schnikes!
-They were the most powerful rock trio I’d heard since Muse, and these ladies give up nothing to them.
+Suffice to say, they were the most powerful rock trio I’d heard since Muse, and these ladies give up nothing to them, especially with their writing.

-This was the first song I heard from The Warning.
-It’s from the 2023 MTV Video Music Awards.
-“Evolve” grabbed me immediately because pop songs in odd meters are risky with a public programmed for a four-on-the-floor beat so they’re fairly rare, the most well-known being “Money” by Pink Floyd.
-This one features a pre-verse in 7/4 which is one of my favorite signatures.
-The song also highlights that they’re also pretty good story tellers, lyrically speaking.
+“Evolve” was the first song I heard from The Warning.
+This video is from the 2023 MTV Video Music Awards.
+It grabbed me instantly because the intro is in 7/4 and I love odd meters.
+Pop songs that venture outside 4/4 need to be really “hooky” to sell to a pop-centric public programmed for foot tapping on 2 and 4.
+An example would be “Money” by Pink Floyd.
+The Warning accomplished that.
+The song also reveals that they’re pretty good story tellers, lyrically speaking.
 I love a couple of lines in this song about female empowerment:

 I’m not in danger,